-NIST 800-53 is a security controls framework for federal entities, federal contractors, and medium to large sized organizations.
+NIST 800-53 is a security controls framework for federal entities, federal contractors, and medium- to large-sized organizations.
 NIST 800-53 groups similar controls into control families.
-In NIST 800-53, physical security controls fall under the Physical and Environmental Protection Control Family, which also includes protections against natural disasters and other environmental threats.
+Physical security controls fall under the Physical and Environmental Protection control family, which also includes protections against natural disasters and other environmental threats.

-Each Physical Security control has a priority code, ranging from one to three.
+Each physical security control has a priority code ranging from one to three.
 Priority codes are intended as a recommended implementation order and are not mandated or set in stone.
-In this playbook, we will be using the NIST 800-53 default priority codes, but these can be changed to align with your organization’s needs and strategy.
+We’ll be using the NIST 800-53 default priority codes in this playbook, but these can be adjusted to align with your organization’s needs and strategy.

 Priority One Controls

 Priority one controls represent the core group of physical security controls that should be implemented first.
 They will form the basis of your physical security program and will provide the most security bang for your buck.